HowTo: Node Red - Create a user interface with dashboard nodes

 The text input node is – as the name suggests – a node to enable text input.

-In addition to the usual setting options such as “Group”, “Size”, “Label”, “Topic” and “Name”, this node allows you to set the “Mode” and a “Delay”.
-“Delay” is used to set the length of time that waits after the last character entry until the characters entered in the text field are sent to the next node.
+In addition to the usual setting options such as "Group", "Size", "Label", "Topic" and "Name", the "Mode" and a "Delay" can be set for this node.
+Under "Delay", you can set the amount of time that is waited after the last character input until the characters entered in the text field are sent on to the next node.

-Under “Mode” you can select which data should be entered into the respective field.
+Under "Mode" you can select which data should be entered in the respective field.
 You can choose between the various options shown and adapt the input field perfectly to the respective application.

 (Relatively simple looking) view of the text node in the dashboard view.